cedricwalter/cedricwalter.github.io/_posts/_disabled/2010-05-31-jazoon-2010-in-zurich-sihlcity.md

 ![v3_jazoon_subt_black_web](/assets/images/2010/05/v3_jazoon_subt_black_web_3.jpg "v3_jazoon_subt_black_web")

-Tomorrow I will be tweeting from the **international industry conference on #Java technology**
+Tomorrow I will be tweeting from the international industry conference on #Java technology

-> [Jazoon](http://jazoon.com) is an **international industry conference on #Java technology in Zurich**.
+> [Jazoon](http://jazoon.com) is an international industry conference on #Java technology in Zurich.
 It addresses software developers and architects, IT decision-makers and consultants throughout Europe and around the world.
 Jazoon gives #Java experts a platform in the heart of Europe where they share their ideas and experiences.
-> From **1 to 3 June 2010**, Zurich will be the meeting place for the international #Java community.
+> From 1 to 3 June 2010, Zurich will be the meeting place for the international #Java community.
 By presenting a comprehensive conference program and creating a communicative atmosphere, Jazoon helps personal contacts grow and transcend technical, geographical and cultural boundaries.
 A supplementary program including an exhibition of solutions, tools and continuing education as well as career opportunities and various networking events ensure added benefits for every target group.

 I am planning to attend the following conferences:

-### **Tuesday, 1 June 201**
+### Tuesday, 1 June 201

 9:30-10:30
 [Java SE and JavaFX: The Road Ahead](http://jazoon.com/Conference/Tuesday/Coward)